 A formal Civil Aviation Assessment will not be undertaken as part of the S&EIA Process.
 Nevertheless, the relevant Authorities have been included on the project stakeholder database.
+As of the 1st of February 2022, ATNS has been appointed as the new Obstacle application Service Provider.
+Their responsibility would pertain to the assessments, maintenance, and all other related matters in respect to Solar assessments.
 A wind turbine Obstacles application have been submitted to ATNS for the project and the required permits will be obtained prior to the development of the project.
 The SACAA has been included on the project stakeholder database.
 They will be informed of the proposed Project, and comment will be sought.
 Their responsibility would pertain to the assessments, maintenance, and all other related matters in respect to Windfarms.